 With the median age of residents being a cool 37 and Maynard James Keenan on the list of local business owners, this ain’t Phil Mickelson’s Scottsdale anymore.

-So during my 4 days in Scottsdale in the winter I really wanted to fit in a big mix of everything.
+During my 4 days in Scottsdale in the winter I really wanted to fit in a big mix of everything.
 I wanted deserts and desserts, hot tubs and cold beers, hiking, biking, and bull riding, art and architecture, and everything in between.
 That’s not too much to ask, right?
-Being from Tennessee, this is what we call a “casserole.”
+This is what we call a “casserole” in Tennessee.

 This post is the result of a paid partnership between myself and Experience Scottsdale.
 Regardless, and as always, all opinions, content, and photos are mine, all mine!